irodriguez01/3D-IRI/README.md

 SE give us High Resolution Images and precise GPS data about the longitudinal profile in roads to identify IRI (Internatinal Roughness Index).

+First we need a sample data to work with, so I'm going to bring a csv file that has all the information needed to begint this process with.

+## 1. CSV File

+Practice data has
+ - GPS Coordinates
+ - IRI Information